joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 You should be familiar with the `app.get` syntax, and how we are using it to render the view `index.ejs`.
 You can find this view in the `views` folder.However, notice how we are injecting data into the view.
 This is done by passing an object as the second parameter of the `render` function.
 Fore more information about objects see [here](https://www.w3schools.com/js/js_objects.asp).

-We can access the values injected into our view by using the following syntax: `<%= studentCount %>`.
+Within EJS templates, we can access the values injected into our view by using the following syntax: `<%= studentCount %>`.
 The `<%=` and `%>` are special tags that tell EJS to inject the value of the variable into the view.
 To see this in action, open `views/index.ejs` and take a look at the code.
 You should see the following:

-\break

 ```html
 <div class="row">